tgk/bron-kerbosch-in-clojure/README.markdown

 ## To dos

-* At the moment the Bron-Kerbosch algorithm is implemented without pivoting.
+* Implement the pivot based Bron-Kerbosch algorithm.